Super Duper Bunny League

 Super Duper Bunny League is an animated children's action comedy television series developed by Jonny Belt and Robert Scull, based on Superhero Bunny League by Jamie Smart.
-First announced in 2022 with a 26-episode order, the first two episodes premiered on Nick Jr.'s YouTube channel on February 22, 2025, and premiered on April 19 on Nickelodeon.
+First announced in 2022 with a 26-episode order, and originally slated to premiere in 2024, the first two episodes premiered on Nick Jr.'s YouTube channel on February 22, 2025, and premiered on April 19 on Nickelodeon.
+A second season, which consists of the other thirteen episodes of the first, premiered on October 4.

 Premise

-Super Duper Bunny League follows a team of rabbits-turned-anthropomorphic superheroes – the leader Stumpy, the huge Derek, the smart Annabelle, the silent Middy, the first officer Bex, and the strong Handsome Steve – ready to battle danger in all its forms as they defend Important City from their archnemesis (and accidental creator) Dr. Fuzzleglove and a ridiculous rogues' gallery of villains.
+Super Duper Bunny League follows a team of rabbits-turned-anthropomorphic superheroes – the leader Stumpy, the huge Derek, the smart Annabelle, the silent Middy, the first officer Bex, and the strong Handsome Steve – as they defend Important City from their archnemesis (and accidental creator) Dr. Fuzzleglove and a rogues' gallery of villains.